 - Add Distributed Marketing Lightning components.

-Let’s take a look at each one to understand what you’re setting up and why it’s required.
+Let’s take a look at each step to understand what you’re setting up and why it’s required.

 Create Entry Event Data Extension

-Data extensions represent tables that contain attributes, or individual pieces of data, about your customers in Marketing Cloud.
+Data extensions represent tables that contain attributes (individual pieces of data), about your customers in Marketing Cloud.
 For example, a data extension created for customer data can include a customer email address, gender, membership status, and zip code.

-To create the entry event data extension, follow the steps in Create Entry Event Data Extension topic in Salesforce Help.
+To create the entry event data extension, log into your Marketing Cloud account and follow the steps in the Create Entry Event Data Extension topic on Salesforce Help.

 Create Distributed Marketing Sender Profile